 Whether you are growing some fruits and vegetables or are planting an array of flowers, starting a garden is a rewarding and exciting feat.
 However, to maximize your garden, be sure you have everything needed to grow for success.
 From seeds and soil to a home for your new food and plants to live in, there is a lot to consider.

-If you are looking to up the ante with your gardening, you have probably looked into various greenhouses, tools, and accessories.
+If you are looking to up the ante with your gardening, you have probably looked into various DIY greenhouse kits, tools, and accessories.
 Planta greenhouses provide a designated place for your plants to live and grow, protecting them from outdoor elements that could potentially cause harm.
 If you live in an area with a cold climate, such as Canada, but want to maintain your garden year-round, a greenhouse can help you sustain it.

 Here are a few things to consider when picking a greenhouse that is right for you:

 If you’re just starting, chances are, you have a couple of plants going.
 While your garden may be small now, it’s always important to think ahead.
 If you want to maintain and keep a small garden, you can opt for a more condensed greenhouse, such as an Astra.
 These greenhouses can home a smaller amount of plants or a single plant family and take up next to nothing in terms of space.

 If you are looking to expand your greenhouse even further in the future, you will want to account for the end result, not just what you have now.
 There are a plethora of options to fit the needs of those who are looking to grow from a few plants to an entire home!
 The Sungrow or Ministar are built for those who want to build larger gardens and cause house a larger number of plants.
 Their durability allows them to be kept up all year round, protecting the contents inside from harsh weather elements.